 New developments require to recognise the needs of cyclists, pedestrians and people with disabilities.
+New developments should, wherever possible, safeguard and enhance cycle parking and storage.
 In addition they should incorporate access to public transport routes and hubs and have regard to the core path plans.

 Where a development is not well connected to existing transport networks, new or extended services may be required.
-The developer should liaise with Strathclyde Passenger Transport (SPT) to ascertain if the development can be made accessible to the public transport network.
+The developer should liaise with Strathclyde Partnership for Transport (SPT) to ascertain if the development can be made accessible to the public transport network.
+This may require a funding contribution from developers.